compscidr/curl-http3-deb/README.md

 The instructions were added into a Dockerfile and install of running `make install`, we use `checkinstall` to generate deb packages.

+This is similar to https://github.com/yurymuski/curl-http3, but uses `ngtcp2` and `nghttp3` instead of `quiche`.

 ## Installation Instructions

 Add the following to /etc/apt/sources.list.d/compscidr.list: